 Your medical history plays an important role in diagnosis and skin or blood tests can useful in some cases.

-Children have a higher tendency to develop allergies than adults and boys more than girls.
+Children have a higher tendency to develop allergies than adults and boys are more allergic than girls.
 Although for some allergies, like asthma in young adults, girls are more likely to be affected.
 In adulthood the differences between the sexes decrease.

 Common symptoms of allergies are:

-Hay fever or rhinitis: watery, red or swollen eyes (conjunctivitis), runny or stuffy nose, sneezing, itchy nose, eyes or roof of the mouth.
+High fever or rhinitis: watery, red or swollen eyes (conjunctivitis), runny or stuffy nose, sneezing, itchy nose, eyes or roof of the mouth.

 Food allergy: anaphylaxis, tingly feeling in your mouth, swollen lips, tongue, face or throat, or hives.